Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFB, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, college football picks on Friday, Nov.
-14
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFB, NBA picks on Saturday, November 15

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-Two ranked squads are in action in college football on Friday, with No. 20 Louisville vs. Clemson and No. 8 Oregon vs. Minnesota.
-They'll be highly sought after contests at the best DFS apps, as will the upcoming NFL Week 11 slate.
-Intriguing matchups include Bills vs. Bucs, Seahawks vs. Rams and Lions vs. Eagles on Sunday night.
-The latest Betr Picks promo code CBSSPORTS gives you the option to make predictions on either the college or pro slate, or both if you desire.
+A pair of SEC battles highlight Saturday's college football schedule with Alabama vs. Oklahoma and Georgia vs. Texas.
+You can wager on these matchups at your choosing of the best DFS apps, or you can make NFL player props on the many alums from the schools who are now in the pros.
+The latest Betr Picks promo code CBSSPORTS also allows you to wager on any of the NBA, NHL or college hoops games of the day, in addition to the upcoming NFL games.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.